Frequently Asked Questions

 www.cocktaildb.com/recipe_detail?id=2019

 Simply substitute absinthe for pastis.
-Be advised that the original formula called for Sazerac brand cognac instead of rye whiskey.
+Also note that the original cocktail called for Sazerac brand cognac instead of rye whiskey.

-If reasonably well re-sealed with a T-cork (cork cap) or similar, a bottle of Jade absinthe can be stored for decades if kept in a dark, cool place (NOT a refrigerator).
+If reasonably well re-sealed with its original cork or a t-cork, a bottle of Jade absinthe can be stored for a century if kept in a dark, cool place (NOT a refrigerator).

 The traditional, natural color of our absinthes will eventually fade to a feuille mort (dead leaf) tint with time, and a small amount of sediment may form.
-This is characteristic of a true absinthe that is crafted from historically correct, natural methods.
+This is and has always been characteristic of a true absinthe that is crafted from historically correct, natural methods.

 8) How much thujone do your absinthes contain?